Overarching theme: In 2020, FUMC will be a Go church!

 Reflect on this Scripture:

-What jumps out at you from these passages?
+What jumps out at you from this passage?

-What does it mean to be a part of Jesus’ Kingdom?
+What does it mean to be a servant of all?

 Questions to Ponder for accountability in the group: